Open from the Lock Screen

 - Under Apps in Summary, select the apps that you want to include in your notification summary.

 - Under Schedule, tap the Add button to add a new schedule or the Remove button to remove a schedule.
-Then adjust the time for each scheduled summary you have set up.
+Then adjust the time for each scheduled summary you've set up.

 To add new apps to the summary, go back to Settings > Notifications > Scheduled Summary and select the apps under Apps in Summary.
-Each app appears with a number showing the average number of notifications that you receive each day from that app.
+Each app will appear with a number, which is the average number of notifications that you receive from that app each day.